Inzolia, the Mediterranean queen- Letto 18708 volte

 On the contrary, at lower altitudes and close to the ocean, the sea brine (which is most evidently a distinctive feature of some terroirs) is able to compensate the soft quality of the Inzolia juice, enhancing the wines with a savory character and a fresh saline finish.

-Inzolia is so much a part of the natural environment in Menfi that a few specimens of pre-phylloxera vines have been recently discovered right on the sandy beach of Porto Palo (read more here), thus acknowledging this small village as one of the most traditional and suitable terroirs for growing Inzolia in Sicily.
+Inzolia is so much a part of the natural environment in Menfi that a few specimens of pre-phylloxera vines have been recently discovered right on the beach (read more here), thus acknowledging this small village as one of the most traditional and suitable terroirs for growing Inzolia in Sicily.

 Citrus, white flowers and ripe fruit notes are the main characteristics of Inzolia wines: when they combine with saline, herbal and menthol hints enriched by an almond finish, then you will drink terroir in a glass and appreciate a surprising complexity.

 Enjoy Inzolia on any moments of the day: as an aperitif, with risotto and light pasta dishes, with vegetables and soft cheeses: its smooth gentle body matches perfectly with crustaceans and all seafood, which sweet yet saline taste would be damaged by highly acidic wines.

 Serving temperature should be cold but not chilled, about 50-54 °F (10-12 °C), to boost the wine’s iodized notes without shrinking its pleasant aromatic expression.
 Inzolia is at its best when enjoyed young, one or two years after the harvest, but the finest bottles made in the right terroirs can graciously evolve up to 3 or 4 years, developing a pleasant nutty aftertaste.